Midwest Tar Sands Coordinator

 - An introduction – who are you, what is your personal story, why do you care about clean water and clean air in Minnesota?

-- Explain that the PCA plays a very important role in protecting the things that you care about, and that people, like you, are watching what the PCA does.
+- Explain that the MPCA plays a very important role in protecting the things that you care about, and that people, like you, are watching what the agency does.

-- Explain that Enbridge’s Line 3 is a project that threatens the things that you care about and that the PCA is responsible for protecting.
+- Explain that Enbridge’s Line 3 is a project that threatens the things that you care about and that the MPCA is responsible for protecting.

-- It’s really important that the PCA takes this process seriously, listens carefully to public comment, and holds Enbridge to a high standard.
-Enbridge shouldn’t be able to take this permit for granted – it’s important that they’re held accountable, and that there’s room for it to be denied.
+- It’s really important that the MPCA takes this process seriously, listens carefully to the science, and holds Enbridge to a high standard.
+When the science shows the permits should be denied, the agency should act on that information.

 Here is more info from MN350 on why building Line 3 is wrong for Minnesota and the climate, and how MN350 is working to stop it.